infosec-ucalgary/magpieCTF-2021/challenges/README.md

 ## Description
 This is the challenge description!

+## Hints
-Hint 1: Here is hint 1!
+1. Here is hint 1!
-Hint 2: Here is hint 2!
+2. Here is hint 2!

 ## Solution
 This would be the solution to the challenge!